NinjaNas/ATS-Programming-Database/README.md

 - routes - Contains the routing for the api

-- utils - Contains helper functions and code that is reused
+- utils - Contains auth strategies, helper functions, and code that is reused

 Pages: